shaw8i/cloudBuildSlackNotifier/README.md

 # Cloud Build Slack Notifier

-a cloud build function on gcp to send slack alerts
+a cloud build function on gcp to send slack notifications

 ## Usage